Operating Logic

 Important note:Dialogues processed in Lynn will be counted as effective if any of their source channels report them blank, the reason being that they are managed as valid in occupied resources for their manipulation, this is especially susceptible in cases of third-party integrations and messaging APIs.

-Action: are a set of programmable elements that a flow designer can be used within the framework of a Tenant to define the flow of desired self-care.
-There are various types of actions, from the most basic that allow you to create a Dialog to send a text message to the user or advanced plugins that require multiple parameters for their correct operation.
-One of the most popular actions on the platform is heCode Bockthat allows to create programming codes in language JavaScript that are executed by Lynn within the framework of a session.
+These are a set of programmable elements that a flow designer can use within the framework of a Tenant to define the desired self-service flow.
+There are various types of actions, ranging from basic ones that allow you to create a Dialogue to send a text message to the user, to advanced extension modules that require multiple parameters for correct operation.
+One of the platform’s most popular actions is the Code Block, which allows the creation of JavaScript code executed by Lynn within the framework of a session.
+To learn more about each module, visit the developer guide and explore each category.

-Intention:An intent is the executable element of a tenant's flow. representing the contextual purpose of a sentence or dialogue expressed by the customer.
+An intent is the executable element of a tenant's flow. representing the contextual purpose of a sentence or dialogue expressed by the customer.
 The intention is the result of submitting a sentence spoken or written by the client, to a process of interpretation by techniques for processing natural language through a cognitive engine.
 The result of this process is a response that contains the Intent and the % Confidentiality that the engine Cognitive gives you your answer.
 These cognitive engines require to be previously trained so that they have the ability to identify the Intention of a sentence spoken by a client, this training process is set up and runs through Lynn.

 For more information on intention configuration, click Here

-Entity: The entity is a variable that can be deduced from a sentence or dialogue indicated by a client after submitting it to a process of natural language interpretation.
+The entity is a variable that can be deduced from a sentence or dialogue indicated by a client after submitting it to a process of natural language interpretation.
 For example, from the following sentence:

 My identity card is 1234567-8.